SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 - `SpImageTableColumn` offers the possibility to display form (icon, graphics...).
 - `SpStringTableColumn` offers cell items that are strings.
 - `SpCheckBoxTableColumn` lets us have cells with checkbox.
+- `SpIndexTableColumn` displays the index of the current item.
 - `SpDropListTableColumn` lets have drop list in cells.
 - `SpCompositeTableColumn` offers the possibilities to compose a column out of different kinds of column.
 It allows one to compose a icon (`SpImageTableColumn`) with a name (`SpStringTableColumn`).